-Navigating the hospital bureaucracy, working with social workers, and getting your loved one the care they need is not something that any of us prepare for or are experienced with unless they have been through it.
-Today, I work and consult professionally with MDs, registered dieticians, social workers, functional neurologists, nutritionists, neuro-optometrists, and physical, occupational, speech-language, and vision therapists, so I am able to provide the perspective of someone who’s been there as well as the expertise of many professionals and doctors who work with brain injury and disease.
+Navigating the hospital bureaucracy, working with social workers, and getting your loved one the care they need is not something that anyone prepares for or are experienced with unless they have been through it.

 Who are my clients?

-I work with clients who present with all kinds of brain challenges from minimally conscious states to mild depression or a lack of motivation.
+- I work with clients who have a loved one presenting with brain challenges from minimally conscious states to post-acute rehab to rejoining the workforce.

 When is the best time to work with me?